slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-04-template.md

     :param net: Neural network to train.
     :param epochs: Number of training epochs.
     :param lr: Learning rate for gradient descent.
+    :param verbose: Verbosity level. (number of epochs to print loss for)
     :return: Trained network and losses over course of training.
     """